-Over and above the school fees, an additional R400 per child will be payable in January 2020 (or arrangements can be made to the school to pay R200 in January and R200 in December) for the installation of an astro turf on the netball courts.
+Over and above the school fees, an additional R400 per child will be payable in January 2022 (or arrangements can be made to the school to pay R200 in January and R200 in December) for the installation of an astro turf on the netball courts.
 (As agreed by the parents at the budget meeting).

 Should you pay your annual school fees IN FULL by 28 February 2022 – you will receive a R500.00 discount on the school fees.

 (R12 600 – R500 = R12 100).

 Subsidy forms will be available from the Finance office for Gr.
 1 to Gr.
-7 learners from January 2021 to 28 February 2021.
+7 learners from 19 January 2022 to 28 February 2022.
 Subsidy forms that do not have all the requested documentation attached will not be considered.
 The submission of a completed subsidy form must not be seen as a guarantee of approval of a subsidy and the payment of school fees remains the responsibility of both parents.
 Subsidies are calculated according to the criteria of the Department of Education.
-Subsidies can only be obtained on the school fee amount and not on the R400 CCTV camera money.
+Subsidies can only be obtained on the school fee amount and not on the R400 astro turf money.

 Outstanding accounts (30 days +) will be handed over to our Legal Department for collection.
 No payment arrangements will be accepted for accounts that are older than +30 days.
 (Legal costs will be for the parents’ account).